-Audited consolidated financial condition of the Group as of 31 December 2019 vis-à-vis 31 December 2018:
+The audited consolidated financial condition of the Group as of 31 December 2019 vis-à-vis that as of 31 December 2018:

 Cash and cash equivalents decreased by 47% mainly due to settlement of obligations with creditors, and full and partial settlement of loans.
 Short-term investments decreased by 67% arising from termination of investments to finance working capital requirements.
 Receivables arise from its shipments of copper concentrates and advances to related parties and officers and employees.
 Inventories registered a decrease of 36% mainly due to higher shipment and increase consumption of materials to support higher production requirement.